yadavsuraj20/Lights-Out/README.md

 # Lights Out
-The project is completed in Spring 2018 alongside the project '[Subway Surfers](https://github.com/yadavsuraj20/Subway-Surfers)'.
+This project is completed under Prof. Amitabha Sanyal in the course "Abstractions and Paradigms for Programming"(CS152) at IITB in Spring 2018 alongside the project '[Subway Surfers](https://github.com/yadavsuraj20/Subway-Surfers)'.

 The goal of this project is to develop a game similar to 'Lights Out' for 5x5 grid.
 The project is written in [Racket](https://racket-lang.org/) language.

 Please refer to the report document available inside `docs/` directory.